 With so much happening in Berlin deciding where to go and what to do gets complicated.
-Berlin’s jazz clubs are a perfect nighttime venue for me.
-The atmosphere is comfortable and friendly – the music fantastic!
-Most clubs are small and fill up fast, so the challenge is booking a space before performances sell out.
+The jazz clubs are a perfect nighttime venue for me.
+It’s a comfortable, friendly atmosphere with fantastic music!
+Most clubs are small and fill up fast, so the challenge is booking yourself before performances sell out.

 Booking Berlin Jazz Performances

-There are a few helpful local websites – Jazzity and Guide to the Jazzy Side of Berlin – but they don’t book your ticket for you… Jazz clubs don’t always take credit cards or have apps that allow you to book performances and download tickets on your phone.
+There are a few helpful local websites – Jazzity and Guide to the Jazzy Side of Berlin – but they don’t book your ticket.
+Jazz clubs don’t always take credit cards or have apps that allow you to book performances and download tickets on your phone.

 If you can’t book in advance, the only choice is to show up and hope for the best.
 If you make a reservation but don’t arrive on time to pay – they sell your space.

 Most evenings those with and without reservations line up outside Berlin jazz clubs.
 Box offices open 30 – 60 minutes before performances begin.